paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #172

-**Texto original:**
-A solutions architect is creating a new Amazon CloudFront distribution for an application.
-Some of the information submitted by users is sensitive.
-The application uses HTTPS but needs another layer of security.
-The sensitive information should be protected throughout the entire application stack, and access to the information should be restricted to certain applications.
-Which action should the solutions architect take?

-**Tradução:**
 Um arquiteto de soluções está criando uma nova distribuição Amazon CloudFront para uma aplicação.
 Algumas das informações enviadas pelos usuários são sensíveis.
 A aplicação usa HTTPS, mas precisa de outra camada de segurança.
 As informações sensíveis devem ser protegidas em toda a pilha da aplicação, e o acesso às informações deve ser restrito a certas aplicações.
 Qual ação o arquiteto de soluções deve tomar?